 Members of the constituent associations shall be:

-Active members, are defined as, (rationale: grammar)
+Active members: (rationale: grammar)

-Undergraduate students enrolled in state approved programs leading to licensure as a registered nurse. (rationale: NSNA compliance and grammar)
+Students enrolled in state approved programs leading to licensure as a registered nurse. (rationale: NSNA compliance and grammar)

-Registered nurses enrolled in undergraduate programs leading to a Baccalaureate of Science degree with a major in nursing. (rationale: clarification)
+Registered nurses enrolled in undergraduate programs leading to a Baccalaureate degree with a major in nursing. (rationale: clarification)

-Any student enrolled in an advanced program leading to licensure as a registered nurse.(rationale: repetitive)
+(rationale: repetitive)

 Active members shall have all the privileges of membership.

-(rationale: NSNA compliance)
+Associated Members: (rationale: NSNA compliance)

-Pre-nursing students are considered active members, however, they are ineligible to run for office. (rationale: NSNA compliance, repetitive)
+Pre-nursing students including registered nurses, enrolled in a college or university program designed as preparation for entrance into an undergraduate program leading to an associated degree, diploma or baccalaureate degree in nursing. (rationale: NSNA compliance, repetitive)

-All active members must be able to provide proof of NSNA membership. (rationale: NSNA compliance)
+Associate members shall have all of the privileges of membership except the right to hold office as president and vice president at the state and national levels. (rationale: NSNA compliance)

-(rationale: NSNA compliance)
+Individual Membership: (rationale: NSNA compliance)

-(rationale: NSNA compliance)
+Individual membership shall be open at the state and national level to any eligible student when membership in a constituent association is not available.
+Individual members shall have the privileges of membership as prescribed in Article III, Section 2, items A and B. (rationale: NSNA compliance)

 Sustaining members, defined as, shall be: